Welcome to SCARS

 About SCARS

-The South Canadian Amateur Radio Society is an American Radio Relay League (ARRL) Special Services Club in the Cleveland County, Oklahoma, area.
-We help develop the amateur radio community in the region, state, and beyond with our Facebook presence and weekly newsletter.
+The South Canadian Amateur Radio Society is an American Radio Relay League (ARRL) Special Services Club in Cleveland County, Oklahoma.
+Our Facebook presence and weekly newsletter help develop the amateur radio community in the region, state, and beyond.

 We are a group of people interested in communicating without accessing public infrastructure.
 SCARS members are interested in talking to our friends or family during severe weather conditions or when power or communications systems are down.
 Hams are typical ‘makers’ interested in building our radio communications equipment.
 Amateur radio provides many different project opportunities to design, create, and use our gear.
 We live at the intersection of computers, the Internet, and radio.
 New, inexpensive devices allow us to communicate with neighbors using low-power VHF or UHF systems.
 We can talk globally using the linked Digital Mobile Radio (DMR), D-STAR technologies, or through space, with satellite links in minutes.